MarwahZaidMohammedAl-Helali/The-final-assignment/README.md

 Rock is an object that hides other objects in it.
 The player win if all the zombies are died

-Please provide the YouTube link to your [https://www.youtube.com/watch?v=YhtRhMHp1H4].
+Please provide the YouTube link (https://www.youtube.com/watch?v=M_0GizvEyBE).

 ## Compilation Instructions